 They assess the conceptual depth and maturity of applicants’ artistic practice, the strength of their academic record, and whether it seems that they would benefit from studying in ACT.

-Faculty make this determination by reviewing candidates’ portfolios, statements of purpose, and letters of recommendation, as well as by having a Skype interview with applicants who make the first cut.
+Faculty make this determination by reviewing candidates’ portfolios, statements of purpose, and letters of recommendation, as well as by having a phone or video interview with applicants who make the first cut.

 Is an interview required?